yasirusama61/yasirusama61/README.md

 ### 🛠️ Agile/Sprint Planning Expertise

 In my role, I prioritize Agile methodologies, leveraging tools like **Tuleap** to manage Sprints efficiently.
-The example below shows a typical Sprint workflow, moving tasks from Backlog to Completion:
+The example above shows a typical Sprint workflow, moving tasks from Backlog to Completion:

 I focus on:
 - **Backlog Refinement**: Organizing tasks by priority for upcoming Sprints.